Legal Translation Services in London

 The question of which version prevails is obviously only the start.
 The rest of the Chinese contract can then contain any number of unpleasant differences with the English translation that will hit the client as a complete surprise in case of a dispute: liability clauses, force majeure, warranty procedures, etc, can all be substantially different in the original and in the English translation.
 Even small differences can have a huge effect.

-For peace of mind, therefore, get a professional translation of your contract
+For peace of mind, therefore, get a professional legal translation of your contract

 Andreea Mohan